1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Some people prefer to work solo
     * Divide and conquer does not mean divide people but instead divide problems
       * Run multiple mobs around those smaller problems.
+        * -> FLUID Scrum, FAST Agile
       * A single person dividing their attention on multiple problems is a war on all fronts - not divide and conquering
-  * Cylcing between solo and mobbing is an akward state to navigate because of the uncertainty around when either is appropriate.
+  * Cycling between solo and mobbing is an akward state to navigate because of the uncertainty around when either is appropriate.
+    * Uncertain working agreements.
     * Commit to one.
   * The cost of communication is significantly reduced when everybody is in the same "room" / mob because people are constantly have conversations on everything form software design to functionality.
   * How do you find core working hours when people have different scheduled (e.g. pick kids up from school, morning birds, night owls, etc.)